dylan-lang/opendylan/documentation/library-reference/source/win32/index.rst

 Most of the pointer types in the Windows API have several names; for
 example: *PRECT*, *NPRECT*, and *LPRECT*.
-In 16-bit code, these distinguished between “near” and “far” pointers, but in 32-bit code there is no difference.
+In 16-bit code, these distinguished between "near" and "far" pointers, but in 32-bit code there is no difference.
 Rather than carry the duplicate names over into Dylan, it would be simpler to use only the basic *P...* prefix names.
 However, the *LP...* names seem to be used much more often, and hence